SatoshiDNC/NuevoGuarani/README.md

 To add (or improve) a language, currency, theme, or wallet, go to the respective [languages](src/languages/), [currencies](src/currencies/), [themes](src/themes/), or [wallets](src/wallets/) folder.
 To download the latest version of the app, go to the [release](release/) folder.
-Contact info is down below.
+Contact info and demo videos are down below.

 # PoSSe - Point of Sale System Extraordinaire